Zwift rolled out a Drops Multiplier game for Pace Partners in the September 2020 update, Here’s how it works…

 Drops are Zwift’s virtual currency which can be used in the Drop Shop to purchase frames and wheels.
 Read all about how Drops work >

 When the game begins, you aren’t receiving any boost in your accumulation of Drops.
 You must first stay close to the Pace Partner for 5 minutes (you’ll see the blue progress bar filling up).
 Once the progress bar fills up, the multiplier value to the right of the bar will change from “x1.0” to “x1.2”.
 This means you’re receiving 20% more Drops than you would on a standard ride.

-After 5 minutes at x2.0 (that’s 30 minutes of staying near the Pace Partner) the multiplier remains at x2.0 while the progress bar goes from full to empty over a span of (we think) 2-1/2 minutes, then resets and you’re back to x1.0.
+After 5 minutes at x2.5 (that’s 35 minutes of staying near the Pace Partner) the multiplier remains at x2.5 while the progress bar goes from full to empty over a span of (we think) 2-1/2 minutes, then resets and you’re back to x1.0.

-Here’s a short clip of the progress bar counting down from x2.5 (the former limit, which has now been changed to x2.0):
+Here’s a short clip of the progress bar counting down from x2.5:

 Please note – the Drops Multiplier game is part of Pace Partners, which are a FutureWorks project.
 So this multiplier is subject to change at any time.
 What we’ve documented here may not be the experience for others, since at any time Zwift may fine-tune the drop multiplier effect and how it’s applied to those riding alongside Pace Partners.